 When anxiety rises, I take time out from media news, and also switch channels in my mind.
 I show clients how to do this too. read more

-Now is a great time for spring cleaning – both physically and mentally.
-I tend to hoard information in case I need it later, and consider clearing it out as a chore, but it feels so good when the clutter is gone.
-So this is my project.
-I am clearing emails at the click of a button, recycling and shredding a humongous amount of paper in my files collected over 30 years or so…and then I take a break and go sniff a daffodil.
+Now is another opportunity to clear out the clutter – both physically and mentally.
+I tend to hoard information in case I need it later, and usually consider clearing it out as a chore, but it feels so good when the clutter is gone.
+So I am clearing emails, recycling and shredding a humongous amount of paper in my files collected over 30 years or so…and then I take a break and play.

 I have a special system – I call it the 80% strategy – for breaking down a project into step-by-step manageable chunks, so you get a feeling of accomplishment at every stage even while it is still a work in progress.
 The brain likes these little hits of dopamine.
 You can use this strategy on any project large or small.
 I share it with clients verbally but have not written it down.
 Let me know if you would like to have it and I will create a template and send it to you.

 As a happy-to-be introvert I can make the best of this situation by treating it as something of a retreat.
 Relieved from many external pressures, I can reflect and course-correct on where I want to take my coaching business, value the solitude and enjoy what life is in this moment.

 Where would we be without internet connection?
 I am glad that I developed a successful phone and online arm to my business – although it does not feel remote at all.
 Those of you working with me know this.